 - Size: in general, bigger is better, and a larger monitor usually means more comfortable gaming, although it does depend on the type of games you play.
 Going too big can be a problem, since it means moving your head more.
 This makes it easy to lose focus, a big problem if you play competitive FPS.
 Most people will find a monitor in the 24-27 inch range to be the best option.

 - Resolution: resolution is always important, but especially when you take monitor size into context.
-For example, a 24-inch 1080p monitor will likely have a sharper image than a 27-inch 1080p model, simply because the latter has the same number of pixels spread out over a larger surface.
-That’s why you shouldn’t only focus on the size but on resolution, too, namely the pixel density.
+For example, a 24-inch 1080p monitor will likely have a sharper image than a 27-inch 1080p model, simply because the latter has the same number of pixels spread out over a larger area.
+This combination of size and resolution is known as pixel density, and is a vital consideration.